Bohol Chronicle

-The Bohol Chronicle, popularly known as the Chronicle, is a daily newspaper in Bohol, Philippines.
-It also hosted a radio station at DYRD-AM 1161 AM.
+The Bohol Chronicle, also locally known as the Chronicle, is a weekly published newspaper in Bohol, Philippines.
+It is run by the Bohol Chronicle Radio Corporation, which also manages AM radio station DYRD-AM (1161 KHz) and FM radio station Kiss 102.3 FM.

 History

 The Bohol Chronicle was founded on May 16, 1954.

 In 2016, they launched their website.

 The newspaper has been awarded numerous times for Best Editorial Page (2012, 2019), Best Disaster Reporting (2013), and Best in Culture and Arts (2014) by the Civic Journalism Community Press Awards.